yumpkin/Captain-Mich/README.md

 # Captain Mich

-Multi-version modification for the Travelling Salesman Problem, written in Python, with Bin-packing and vertex cover problems.
+Modification for the Travelling Salesman Problem, written in Python, with Bin-packing and vertex cover problems.

 ---